 MattyMoo Posted April 24, 2018 Report Share Posted April 24, 2018 Double post to say - "real" flame effects were off when we visited, everything else was working as it should.
 There was a bit of a wait for the train to move back into the station as we were stacked behind another both times, but I'm sure this will improve over time Quote Link to comment Share on other sites More sharing options...

 BenC Posted April 26, 2018 Report Share Posted April 26, 2018 I was lucky enough to ride Wicker Man last Saturday - I say lucky because the ride's availability was like a yo-yo all day.
 It's a winner.
 It's not going to win any awards for being the most extreme or "world's first <who cares>" or the fastest or the tallest... but of course it doesn't need to, to be a solid ride.
 It carries an excellent - and consistent - theme, complete with theatrical pre-show, matched with a comfortable and yet still out-of-control ride.
 Signature GCI.
 And the clear, standout highlight is that first drop, which starts tame, becomes more exciting with the airtime hill, and then totally surprises with the fast banked right-left turns.
 Outstanding.
 The slow turnaround in the back half feels a bit of a waste to me, and I would have loved for it to have been longer, but all Wicker Man really had to do was show the UK market that wood can compete with steel.
 And with recent reports that guest feedback has been stellar, it sure does that.
 Unfortunately, I can't speak of 2018's Towers with the same affection.
 Last Saturday was a sunny 21 degrees, and the crowd levels reflected that.
 A 10am - 5pm opening in these circumstances is inexcusable.
 There was no closing time extension, despite queues of over 60 minutes on all the coasters, all day.
 Smiler hit 100 minutes, Wicker 150.
 The crowd I was with had never been to Alton before, so we took the early call to invest in Gold Fastrack (at £60 each) to enable us to actually ride all the big rides in this shorter time frame.
 And even with the Fastrack, we found it more than a little stressful to get round the park in one day (ride breakdowns didn't help - and Rita eluded us altogether).
 Not only that, but operations in places were abysmal.
 Oblivion was on one train loading, with just 3 platform staff; throughput can't have been more than 300 per hour.
 Galactica's queue was crawling (with the VR payoff far from a good enough justification).
 Congo River Rapids was closed all day.
 And with no Sub Terra, no Ripsaw, no Charlie, no Submission, and no Flume - not to mention the closed stalls & eateries - you can't help walk around the place wondering where all the magic has gone.
 Depressing stuff.
-Coaster, JoshC. and Robert.W 2 1 Quote Link to comment Share on other sites More sharing options...
+Coaster, Robert.W and JoshC.
+2 1 Quote Link to comment Share on other sites More sharing options...

 Mark9 Posted April 26, 2018 Report Share Posted April 26, 2018 4 hours ago, BenC said: I was lucky enough to ride Wicker Man last Saturday - I say lucky because the ride's availability was like a yo-yo all day.
 It's a winner.
 It's not going to win any awards for being the most extreme or "world's first <who cares>" or the fastest or the tallest... but of course it doesn't need to, to be a solid ride.
 It carries an excellent - and consistent - theme, complete with theatrical pre-show, matched with a comfortable and yet still out-of-control ride.
 Signature GCI.
 And the clear, standout highlight is that first drop, which starts tame, becomes more exciting with the airtime hill, and then totally surprises with the fast banked right-left turns.
 Outstanding.
 The slow turnaround in the back half feels a bit of a waste to me, and I would have loved for it to have been longer, but all Wicker Man really had to do was show the UK market that wood can compete with steel.
 And with recent reports that guest feedback has been stellar, it sure does that.
 YAS!
 I have never seen a UK ride receive this much love and excitement for since well, Nemesis.
 It's an absolute pleasure to ride and it to me is the single most important ride built this century. (hyperbole necessary).
 I'm so glad it comes across as so middle of the road because when you get off the thing, you're blown away by how good it is and Alton fully deserve the praise.
 4 hours ago, BenC said: Unfortunately, I can't speak of 2018's Towers with the same affection.
 Last Saturday was a sunny 21 degrees, and the crowd levels reflected that.
 A 10am - 5pm opening in these circumstances is inexcusable.
 There was no closing time extension, despite queues of over 60 minutes on all the coasters, all day.
 Smiler hit 100 minutes, Wicker 150.
 The crowd I was with had never been to Alton before, so we took the early call to invest in Gold Fastrack (at £60 each) to enable us to actually ride all the big rides in this shorter time frame.
 And even with the Fastrack, we found it more than a little stressful to get round the park in one day (ride breakdowns didn't help - and Rita eluded us altogether).
 Not only that, but operations in places were abysmal.
 Oblivion was on one train loading, with just 3 platform staff; throughput can't have been more than 300 per hour.
 Galactica's queue was crawling (with the VR payoff far from a good enough justification).
 Congo River Rapids was closed all day.
 And with no Sub Terra, no Ripsaw, no Charlie, no Submission, and no Flume - not to mention the closed stalls & eateries - you can't help walk around the place wondering where the all the magic has gone.
 Depressing stuff.
 And here's what bugs me.
 Wicker Man is excellent but it cannot paper the cracks of poor decision making.
 On a hot day the park should never close at 5.
 Oblivion only runs two stations on absolute peak days, thats crazy.
 Wicker Man is clearly having a big effect on the park, more people are visiting and therefore the park should be reacting quicker to this stuff.
 Galatica is a mess.
 The quicker the VR goes the better.
 The sad thing is Saturday was a travesty but I went on Monday and at one point WickerMan only had a 5 minute queue, was running three trains all day and had no breakdowns.
 Thats the kind of guest experience the park should be delivering every day and a 4/5pm close to me seems no longer warranted or excused.
-Robert.W and BenC 2 Quote Link to comment Share on other sites More sharing options...
+BenC and Robert.W 2 Quote Link to comment Share on other sites More sharing options...

 JoshC.
 Posted May 1, 2018 Report Share Posted May 1, 2018 I got my rides on Wicker Man yesterday (3 to be precise), and, well, it's good, but I have one major problem with it.
 Let's go back to what I was expecting from Wicker Man: On 1/29/2018 at 7:37 AM, BaronC. said: I watched [a testing video], and it looks as I've always expected it to look.
 A simple, fun, low key family experience.
 As a coaster, this is what Wicker Man is.
 It's a fun family coaster; it's got its moments of fun and 'woah' bits, but it's quiet low-key: there's nothing during the course which made me, as someone who would be an older member of the family, think 'Wow, that was fun'.
 It was all very bog standard.
 And that's fine, as that gives a coaster for the younger age of the ride's market (6-8 years old) a perfect coaster to ride.
 But then that's where's the problem lies, as they've done sort of done a Th13teen again.
 The pre-show (which might I add, I thought was brilliant) is, in my opinion, too scary and over the top for that age range.
 6-8 year old me would have HATED it, to the point I'd have been afraid to go on the ride.
 The pitch black brakes at the end of the ride are equally going to be unnerving and too creepy there too (and would have benefitted from something actually happening in there anyways aside from a blast of smoke).
 I don't know how well I've explained this, but I remain really unconvinced by this for now.
 We've got a coaster, which I enjoy, and fills in a gap in the market.
 We've got a theme and pre-show which I enjoy.
 But the two don't work together, creating a weird identity crisis of a proper family ride once again trying too hard to be scary.
 And unlike Th13teen, this isn't something which will die away in time, since the scary stuff is present in the attraction.
 Maybe I'm making something out of nothing.
 Maybe 6 year olds are braver these days, I was a wimp back then, I'm over-exaggerating, or whatever.
 But to me, there is a clear divide in the ride experience which is given and the ride experience it is styled towards.
 HOWEVER.
 I did ride with some people who have ridden it before, and they did say it was running noticeably slower today; both from an off and on ride perspective.
 That was regardless of time of riding (about 12pm, 2pm, 4pm) or where I was riding (near the front, back, middle respectively).
 So maybe I've caught Wicker Man on a bad day, in which case, I look forward to being able to catch it on a good day.
 For more positive stuff: -I love the queue -I love the audio -I love the statue -I like the trains -The random effect on the brakes at the end did catch me off guard on my first time.
 So yeah, to round off.
 I got the coaster I was expecting.
 And it's a good representation of what a 'low-thrill' family coaster can do.
 But with the presentation of the theme and story, they've got a mismatch on their hands.
 Hopefully I've caught it on a bad day.
 But if I have, one has to wonder if that was bad luck, or how many more bad days there are to come... pluk and planenut 1 1 Quote Link to comment Share on other sites More sharing options...